shivam-151197/void/README.md

 ## Note

 We've paused work on the Void IDE (this repo) to explore a few novel coding ideas.
 We want to focus on innovation over feature-parity.
 Void will continue running, but without maintenance some existing features might stop working over time.
-Depending on the direction of our new work, we might not resume Void.
+Depending on the direction of our new work, we might not resume Void as an IDE.

 We won't be actively reviewing Issues and PRs, but we will respond to all [email](mailto:hello@voideditor.com) inquiries on building and maintaining your own version of Void while we're paused.